mayank8200/Car-Price-Prediction/README.md

 # Car-Price-Prediction
-This is an end to end regression mini project
+This is regression mini project developed with frontend